 If you're reading this book because you're about to (or already have) begun menopause, congratulations!
-You've taken
+You've

+life.
 You've also decided that you want to seize control and take steps to be the happy person you know you can be.

 Menopause is one of the most important journeys in your life.
-It will be thought-provoking, frustrating, confusing, and
+It will be thought-provoking, frustrating,

 This is normal--- upsetting but normal.

 to keep in mind that you're not losing control.

 mind.
 Hormonal and other challenging changes are occurring, and as a result, your body, mind, and spirit are reacting.
 An

 imbalance has presented you with the opportunity to learn how to weather the effects.

-My Personal Menopause Journey
+Personal Menopause Journey

 I know what you're going through.
 In my late 30s I started

 to react with anger and frustration to situations that never used to bother me.
 In my 40s I began to have trouble sleeping

-at all.
-My heart would pound as my worries increased.
-At first I didn't realize that these emotional changes and insomnia
+first I didn't realize that these emotional changes and insomnia were tip-offs that hot flashes, dry skin, thinning hair,

 and achy joints would soon arrive.
 As a nurse, I should have known menopause was on its way, but maybe I didn't want to

 As a holistic and wellness practitioner, I didn't even consider taking

 hormones as my periods waned to a halt.
 I figured that women had come through menopause for thousands of years before hormone

 I began to notice I perspired much

 more and had to wear layers of clothes so that I could peel them off during heat flashes.
 Having had menstrual cramps, heavy

 bleeding, bloating, and fatigue for many years, I was secretly happy to turn the page on that phase of my life.